sreejithkvenugopal/Residual-Ratio-Thresholding/README.md

 4).
 RRT is applicable to many different scenarios like group sparsity, row sparsity, robust regression with sparse outliers, linear model order selection etc.

-This codes are a result of joint work with Dr.Sheetal Kalyani, Dept. Of Electrical Engineering. (http://www.ee.iitm.ac.in/user/skalyani/)
+These codes are a result of joint work with Dr.Sheetal Kalyani, Dept. Of Electrical Engineering. (http://www.ee.iitm.ac.in/user/skalyani/)

 # Usage
 Please see the associated notebooks for a tutorial like description on using RRT.

+1).
+RRT_single_measurment_vector.ipynb # for unstructured compressive sensing with single measurement vector

 # Publications